stephensmitchell-forks/BlazorSpreadsheet/README.md

 In formula can be included another cells using their addresses.

-When you select cell all referenced cells are geting highlighted.
+When you select cell all referenced cells get highlighted.

-Calculations are made using **recursion** and any **circuit references** are detected and restricted.
+Calculations are made using **recursion** because there can be multiple level dependencies, any **circuit references** are detected and restricted.

 Any PRs are welcome.

 ![image](https://raw.githubusercontent.com/Lupusa87/BlazorSpreadsheet/master/spreadsheet.png)